Mon - Sun: 24 hours.

 100% No Win No Fee claims, in-house solicitors, decades of experience.

-School Accident Claims
+School Accident Compensation Claims

 If you have a claim, our experience pays.

-100% No Win No Fee claims.
+• ✓ 100% No Win No Fee claims

-Decades of experience.
+• ✓ Decades of experience

-Claim maximum compensation.
+• ✓ Claim maximum compensation

-Pay nothing if we lose.
+• ✓ Pay nothing if we lose

 Call 0800 6524 881 or…

-Fill out the form and we’ll call you back.
+Fill in the form and we’ll call you back.

 * Any details submitted will only be used to deal with your request as explained in our privacy policy.

-Local authorities and academies have a duty of care to protect children and staff whilst at school.
-While all schools will have safety procedures in place, accidents can and do still happen.
-If the School Accident Claimaccident could’ve been avoided had the school acted differently, you may be eligible to make a school accident claim for compensation for any suffering you or your child has endured.
+Local authorities and academies have a duty of care to protect children and staff at school.
+While safety procedures are in place, accidents can still occur.
+If the school could have prevented the accident by acting differently, you may be eligible to make a school accident claim for compensation.School Accident Claim

 In this guide to school accident claims, we’ll look at the types of accidents that could happen in a school, how parents can make a personal injury claim on behalf of a child injured at school, and what amount of compensation could be paid for a range of different injuries.
-Importantly, claims may be possible for injuries on school property (buildings, school playgrounds etc) as well as those sustained on school trips or excursions.
+Importantly, claims may be possible for injuries on school property (buildings, school playgrounds etc,) as well as those sustained on school trips or excursions.

 To find out more about claiming for an accident in a school, please read the rest of this guide.
 Alternatively, if you would like to discuss your options with us right away, please call 0800 6524 881 for a free consultation.